coras-code/MVCtoMVVM/README.md

 # MVCtoMVVM
-This project helps to see the differences between the design patterns- MVC and MVVM.
-Uses the ebird api and displays bird sightings in the UK.
+A simple app that displays the number of birds sighted at a locaton in the UK.
+Created tto identify the differences between the design patterns- MVC and MVVM.
+Uses the ebird api.
 If there are more than 5 birds the cell accessory type and label changes, this functionality sits in different files depending on the design pattern.

 ## **Branches:**
 ### Main